alastairwyse/MoreComplexDataStructures/README.md

 - Refactor to remove inefficiency of traversing to the start node twice in GetAllLessThan(T item) and GetAllGreaterThan(T item) in the WeightBalancedTree class.
 - Refactor methods Insert() and ExtractMax()/ExtractMin() on the MaxHeap/MinHeap classes into the HeapBase class.
 - Abstract use of IComparable<T>.CompareTo() in heap classes to make code easier to read.
+- WeightBalancedTree.Remove() method should select next lower or higher node to swap with removed node based on the number of children on each side (take from heavier side to better preserve balancing).
+Currently it is decided randomly.
+- Create UniqueRandomGenerator class based on tree storing integer ranges.

 ### Release History